-Providing information on available market-based incentives
+- Providing information on available market-based incentive programs

-Effectively processing Qualified Facility (QF) applications
+- Effectively processing Qualified Facility (QF) applications and Partial Requirements requests

-Offering net metering programs (for smaller renewable projects)
+- Offering net metering programs (for smaller renewable projects)

-Providing information and requirements on interconnection requirements.
+- Providing information and requirements on interconnection requests

 Prices paid by the company for the energy and capacity provided by QFs varies by state and project size.
 Non-QF private generation projects can compete with other supply-side options through PacifiCorp's procurement process.
 Net metering programs are available to developers of smaller projects (typically 25 kw and smaller) who invest in on-site technologies (such as solar, wind, fuel cell and hydro technologies).